plexescor/FocusFlow/README.md

 ## How It Works 🔍

 1. Launch **FocusFlow.exe**.
-2. It silently runs in the background.
+2. It silently runs in the background (Terminal).
 3. Using **Win32 API hooks**, it logs the active window and counts switches.
 4. Data is saved **locally**, in a lightweight format, ready for future visualizations or exports.
 5. Stay focused while FocusFlow quietly monitors your workflow.